henryJ099123/interpreters/notes/ch23_notes.md

     - all gets compiled down to primitive control flow operations the VM supports
 - clox is now Turing complete!

+## Design note: considering `goto` harmful

+- basically, our control flow is just `goto`...but why is this so bad?
+    - `goto` can make code unmaintainable, but that was a long time ago
+- Dijkstra's paper "slayed" the goto statement
+    - programmers write static text but care about its running/dynamic behavior
+    - we reason better statically than dynamically
+    - so, make dynamic execution reflect the semantic structure as much as possible
+- if we ran a program and stopped it, what would we need to know to tell how far along it was?
+    - for simple statements, a line number
+    - for functions, you would need a call stack
+    - for loops, you would need an iteration count (a stack, for nested loops)
+- goto breaks this but Dijkstra doesn't explain it well...
+- it was proved that *any* control flow using goto can be expressed using sequencing, loops, and branches
+    - the clox intrepeter loop implements that unstructured control flow without any gotos
+- Nystrom wonders if there are some uses to goto
+    - try to break out of a series of nested loops?
+    - isn't `break` and `continue` sort of like `goto`?
+    - switching inside a loop?
+- his main concern is a language design and engineering decision based on fear

 ## Exercises

 1. add `switch` statements to clox with the following grammar: